Ursa Studio Technical Documentation

 Users will sometimes need to import and/or export files to and from Ursa Studio.
 The strategies to do so depend on the type of deployment.

-For all database types except for Redshift, MS SQL, and Azure Synapse Analytics, users are allowed to choose a file from their local workstation for use in Data Import.
-For Azure and AWS cloud implementations, users can also load a file directly from a storage container (Azure) or S3 bucket (AWS).
+For on-premise deployments, users are allowed to choose a file from their local workstation for use in Data Import.
+For cloud implementations, users can also load a file directly from a storage container (Azure), S3 bucket (AWS), or Cloud Storage (GCP).
 For some implementations both options are available, and in these cases, users can choose to load from either environment.

 All the standard reference data files necessary for the platform are managed via Ursa Reference objects in the URSA-CORE module.